Skip to content

 Total Carbohydrates and Sugars

 When fruit is dehydrated, its natural sugars become highly concentrated.
 These are mainly fructose and glucose.
-A food chemist would note that the specific ratio of these sugars can affect sweetness and how the body processes them.
+Food chemists note that the specific ratio of these sugars can affect sweetness and how the body processes them.
 For example, dates have a nearly 1:1 ratio of fructose to glucose, contributing to their intense, honey-like sweetness.

 The Critical Role of Dietary Fiber